awsdocs/aws-kms-developer-guide/doc_source/editing-keys.md

 1. Choose the alias or key ID of the CMK that you want to edit\.
 Now, use the controls on the key details page to view and change the properties of the CMK\.

 **Change the CMK description**
-You can change the description of your CMK unless it is pending deletion\.
+You can add, change, or delete the description of your CMK unless its [key state](key-state.md) is `Pending Deletion`\.
 The description is optional\.

 1. In the upper\-right corner, choose **Edit**\.

 1. For **Description**, type a brief description of the CMK\.
+You can also delete an existing description\.

+   Enter a description that explains the type of data you plan to protect or the application you plan to use with the CMK\.
+The *Default master key that protects my \.\.\. when no other key is defined* description format is reserved for [AWS managed CMKs](concepts.md#aws-managed-cmk)\.

 1. To save your changes, choose **Save**\.